2024 United States state legislative elections explained

 Northern Mariana Islands

-A portion of the seats of the Northern Mariana Islands Senate, and all of the seats of the Northern Mariana Islands House of Representatives, are up for election in 2024.
+A portion of the seats of the Northern Mariana Islands Senate, and all of the seats of the Northern Mariana Islands House of Representatives, were up for election in 2024.
 Members of the Senate serve either four-year terms, while members of the House serve two-year terms.

 + colspan="5" Northern Mariana Islands Senate